A Generalised Curvilinear Coordinate system-based Patch Dynamics Scheme in Equation-free Multiscale Modelling: Introduction

-Time integration for a long duration is called the projective integration in equation-free framework was proposed by Gear et al. \cite{2003_gear_projective}.
-Runga-Kutta method and Implicit Taylor series method were used as outer integrators.
-An iterated projective method was also introduced by Gear et al. \cite{2003_gear_telescopic} for stiff problems.
-To extrapolate the macroscopic solution for long time-step, Forward Euler's method is used by some researchers \cite{2003_kevrekidis_equation,2005_samaey_gap,2006_samaey_patch,2020_arbabi_linking,2015_liu_acceleration,2009_samaey_equation,2003_gear_projective}.
-Lee et al. \cite{2007_lee_second} proposed second-order accurate Runge-Kutta and Adams-Bashforth methods as outer integrators to solve stiff differential systems.
-Maclean et al. \cite{2015_maclean_convergence} presented projective integration scheme (abbreviated PI1) and modified projective integration scheme (abbreviated PI2) on general higher-order macrosolver, and a convergence analysis, error bounds and stability condition are discussed for a class of multiscale problems.
-Using these techniques, one can only handle multiple time scales.
+The time integration over a long duration in the equation-free framework proposed by Gear et al. \cite{2003_gear_projective} is known as projective integration ($\mathsf{PI}$).
+The forward Euler method and higher-order explicit method based on the Taylor series were used as outer integrators in $\mathsf{PI}$.
+An iterated projective method was also introduced by Gear et al. \cite{2003_gear_telescopic} for stiff problems, named as Telescopic Projective Methods.
+To extrapolate the macroscopic solution for a long time-step, forward Euler's method was used by some researchers \cite{2003_kevrekidis_equation,2005_samaey_gap,2006_samaey_patch,2020_arbabi_linking,2015_liu_acceleration,2009_samaey_equation,2003_gear_projective}.
+Lee et al. \cite{2007_lee_second} proposed second-order accurate Runge--Kutta and Adams--Bashforth methods as outer integrators to solve stiff differential systems.
+Lafitte et al. \cite{2016_lafitte_high} and Maclean et al. \cite{2015_maclean_convergence} proposed higher-order projective integration schemes of arbitrary order based on the Runge--Kutta framework.
+These methods are designed specifically to address multiple time scales.